all-contributors/all-contributors/docs/cli/usage.md

 > This usage documentation assumes you have already followed the [cli installation steps](installation).

-A quick note: Below we'll just show `all-contributors` to keep things simple, but if you're having any difficulties, then give the `yarn all-contributors` route a try 😺
+A quick note: Below we'll just show `all-contributors` to keep things simple, but if you're having any difficulties, then give the `npx all-contributors-cli init` route a try 😺.

 ## Commands